AndrejStojkovic/AndrejStojkovic/README.md

 # Hello there, I'm Andrej Stojkovikj! 👋

-I'm a Tech and Guitar enthusiast.
-Currently working on becoming a fullstack developer.
+I'm a tect and video game enthusiast.

-👯 I’m looking to collaborate on a real and advanced project.
+Currently working as Game Developer and also developing some personal projects that will be uploaded here.

 ### How to reach me:
 | Platform | User |